 Now, don’t worry: You haven’t been lied to all this time, we promise!
 It’s kind of a matter of semantics and we’ll explain.
-It’s also not really a “secret,” per se, but it is something we hate to see people get hung up on, if only because we want to make sure you have as much flexibility and freedom as possible when it comes to finding coffees you can fall in love with.
+It’s also not really a “secret,” per se, but it is something we hate to see any coffee lover get hung up on, if only because we want to make sure you have as much flexibility and freedom as possible when it comes to finding coffees you can fall in love with.
 Stick with us.

 Remember that lesson about how espresso is really just a brewing method that makes a small, potent cup of coffee?
 Great: It’s still true.
-One of the most fundamental things about the process of brewing an espresso is that it happens under pressure, most commonly created by your espresso machine’s electronic pump (though stovetop espresso brewers and AeroPresses are sometimes used by homebrewers to espresso-like effect).
+One of the most fundamental things about the process of brewing the perfect espresso is that it happens under pressure, most commonly created by your espresso machine’s electronic pump (though stovetop espresso brewers and AeroPresses are sometimes used by homebrewers to espresso-like effect).
 This is very different from the gentler force of gravity that pulls hot water more slowly through the ground coffee in a Chemex filter, for example; even an automatic drip coffee machine primarily uses gravity in order to disperse its brewing water.
-The other difference between espresso-brewed coffee and other types of coffee is that the espresso liquid is typically much stronger, more like a concentrate.
+The other difference between espresso-brewed coffee and other types of specialty coffee is that an espresso drink is typically much stronger, more like a concentrate.
 If you take an espresso and dilute it with hot water, you can make something that more closely resembles the flavor of filter-brewed coffee: That’s where the Americano comes from.